A Self-Evolving Agentic Framework for Metasurface Inverse Design

 Each task specifies a target optical response together with a set of physical criteria, as defined in Section~\ref{subsec:problem-formulation}.
-The experiments use fixed 50/15/50 train/validation/test partitions for both the \gls{iid} and \gls{ood} settings.
-During skill evolution, each iteration samples a training batch of 20 tasks, while the full validation split of 15 tasks is used for skill selection and the independent test split of 50 tasks is reserved for final reporting.
-A split-by-split summary of the finalized IID and OOD partitions is given in Appendix~\ref{app:agentic-dataset-splits}, and representative task specifications for each template family are provided in Appendix~\ref{app:agentic-task-examples}.
-Because validation and test are assigned to different held-out families and the test split spans multiple physical regimes, the OOD benchmark should be read as heterogeneous family-heldout transfer rather than as a uniform extrapolation test.
+Every split uses fixed 50/15/50 train/validation/test partitions.
+The same-type split keeps train, validation, and test within closely related template families, whereas the new-type splits hold out whole families: \NewTypeA trains on G1--G3, validates on G4, and tests on G5, G6, and $G_{\mathrm{aux}}$, while \NewTypeB is the same split with the train and test groups swapped and G4 still used for validation.
+Because each template is assigned to a single split, no task is used for both training and testing, and the \NewTypeA/\NewTypeB swap preserves this.
+During skill evolution, each iteration processes all 50 training tasks in three sub-batches of 20, 20, and 10, while the full validation split of 15 tasks is used for skill-file selection and the independent 50-task test split is reserved for final reporting.